anarsuleymanli7/.json/README.md

-This repository is dedicated to the .json file samples.
+This repository is dedicated to the .json code samples.
 The point here is to illustrate the flexible nature of semi-structured data representations.